thedevleon/phantom_traffic/README.md

     It emulates multiple cars and a roadside unit.
 After a little while an car will stop (make an accident) and the RSU will inform other cars, which will avoid that route and try to drive around it.

-- ***Plexe provides a simple protocol, found in BaseProtocol and is extendewd to a slotted Beaconing protocl in SlottedBeaconing.
+- Plexe provides a simple protocol, found in BaseProtocol and is extended to a slotted Beaconing protocl in SlottedBeaconing.
 The Base Protocol has messages with vehicle information that are unicasted.
-Could be a good starting point.***

-- ***Plexe also provides a Base Application layer that uses the Base Protocol.
-Could be modified and extended for our purposes.***
+- Plexe also provides a Base Application layer that uses the Base Protocol.
+Could be modified and extended for our purposes.

+# TODO
+- Make our own Application Layer based on the provided application layer and by by combining TraCIDemo11p and TraCIDemoRSU11p for accessing vehicle data
+- Make our own Message based on the PlatooningBeacon